auth0/SimpleKeychain/README.md

 For more examples click [here](#a0simplekeychain)
 ## Requirements

-At least iOS 7, if you want to use `kSecAttrAccessControl` with the flag `useAcessControl` you need to have iOS 8+.
+At least iOS 7, if you want to use `kSecAttrAccessControl` with the flag `useAccessControl` you need to have iOS 8+.

 ## Installation